theofficialjoshua/joshua1jbk/README.md

 - 👋 Hi, I’m joshua (aka @theofficieljoshua)
 - 👀 I’m interested in HTML,
-- 🌱 I’m currently a apprentice software dev
+- 🌱 I’m currently a trainee as a software dev
 - 📫 You can reach out to me on Insta